 Mr. Cimpoieşu has 3 ideas he wants to share.

 In marketing, we have to identify to whom we address our services.
 No one makes a service that is for everybody.

 Ask the customer.
 What does he think?
 What does he use?
 What are his needs?

 Communicate really.
 Get on the level and language of the people who you’re talking to – may they be customers, technical people

 Section II.
 The New Opportunities of the Internet

-George Lemnaru – Founder, Green Horse Games talks about a game addressed to the people who are passioned about the cars.
+George Lemnaru – Founder, Green Horse Games talks about a game addressed to the people who are passionate about cars.
 His start-up allows people from all over the world to virtually upgrade their real cars and participate in contests with people from all over the world.
-This is a game which allows different levels, based both on freemium models and on paid models.
+This is a game that allows different levels, based both on freemium models and on paid models.
 In January 2013, they plan to launch the website.
 The business model is to launch 3 games.
 He wants to get 200.000 euros and he intends to win millions of euros.

 His pitch only to the people here is to be part of a select users’ club, having virtual goods of 50 euros for just 9 euros.
 For 4 years, any virtual goods will be 50% +.
-It’s a proposal of crowdfunding.
+It’s a proposal for crowdfunding.